Our Story

 The Manhattan Chamber of Commerce is the convener, voice and advocate of the 125,000+ businesses across the borough of Manhattan, which is the heart of New York City's economy.
 Collectively, these businesses employ more than 2.4 million people and generate $939 billion in annual GDP.

-Founded in 1920, the Chamber’s mission is to bolster our local businesses and hometown industries by fostering, and improving, trade and commerce in the city.
+Founded in 1920, the Chamber’s mission is to bolster our local businesses and hometown industries by fostering, and improving, trade and commerce.

-The Chamber is a 501(c)(6) not-for-profit membership association that brings the business community together and is politically influential.
-Together, we’re building a stronger climate for all businesses to operate in New York City, including solo-entrepreneurs, small businesses, startups and larger companies.
+The Chamber is a 501(c)(6) membership association of business owners and representatives.
+Together, we’re building a stronger climate for businesses of all sizes to operate in New York City.

-The Chamber also has two 501(c)(3) not-for-profit charitable arms: our foundation provides education, outreach and technical assistance, and other programming to help businesses "make it in Manhattan."
+The Chamber also has two 501(c)(3) not-for-profit arms: our foundation provides business outreach, training, technical assistance, and other resources to help businesses succeed in New York.
 Our community benefit fund distributes grants to small businesses.

 What We Do

 We bring the business community together through events, Industry Councils, and political advocacy.
-We work with community partners to advance broad economic development goals.
+We work with community partners to advance broad economic development goals in New York.
 And we help members of our organization to:

-• Strengthen their business and grow.
-We provide networking and promotional opportunities, educational webinars, 1:1 business consulting, and intel on new laws, events, and business resources.
+- Strengthen their business and grow.
+We provide networking and promotional opportunities, educational webinars, 1:1 business consulting, and ongoing intel on new regulations and business resources available.

-• Raise their local profile and support the local community.
+- Raise their local profile and support the local community.
 We help businesses to showcase their commitment to New York City and to further their social impact goals.
-Businesses can attend and sponsor our signature events.
-Businesses can also partner with us on charitable efforts to help small businesses or to respond to emerging needs in the local economy, such as our Storefront Resurgence Project.
+Businesses can partner with us on charitable efforts, primarily those intended to help New York's small businesses; or that address emerging needs in the local economy.

 Our History